SimTech-Research-Data-Management/porous-media-flow-model/specifications/model.md

 * **name**
   * Type: string
-  * Description: Name of the experiment.It should contain all relevant information about the expe.
+  * Description: Name of the experiment.It should contain all relevant information about the experiment.
 * calibration
   * Type: [Calibration](#calibration)
   * Description: Calibration that has been done before the actual experiment.